Comments

 Bibliographic Information

 Sands of Mars, by Arthur C. Clarke, 1952, copyright registration 15Apr52, Library of Congress Catalog Card Number not given [retroactively 52-10185], title #21, back panels #20,27,39, 216 pages, $2.75.
-5000 copies printed, 1952; 1500 copies printed, 1954; 1500 copies printed, 1957.
+5000 copies printed, 1952; 1500 copies printed, 1954; 1500 copies printed, 1957; possible additional printing of unknown date.
 Hardback.
 Jacket design by Ric Binkley.
-“FIRST EDITION” on copyright page.

 Variants, priority of 1957 bindings not known

 1) Dark red boards, spine lettered in black, printed 1952.
 Dust jacket, front cover: dense star field, smooth planets, Binkley signature at bottom; rear flap: 18 titles.
-Manufactured in the U.S.A. by H. Wolff, New York.
+FIRST EDITION and Manufactured in the U.S.A. by H. Wolff, New York.
 Back panel: 4 titles; Gnome Press address given as 80 East 11th St., New York 3.

-2) [Boards not seen] Printed 1954.
+2) Black boards, spine lettered in red, printed 1954.
+Physically smaller than 1) or 3) at 5.1″ w x 8.2″ h x 0.6″ d.
 Dust jacket: front cover: sparse star field, mottled planets, Binkley signature vertically up right edge; rear flap: Two More Great Books by Arthur C. Clarke.
+FIRST EDITION and printer designation missing from copyright page.
 Back panel: 32 titles, Gnome Press address given as 80 East 11th St., New York 3.

 3) Dark red boards, spine lettered in black, printed 1957.
 Dust jacket: front cover: sparse star field, mottled planets, Binkley signature vertically up right edge; rear flap: Two More Great Books by Arthur C. Clarke.
-Manufactured in the U.S.A. by Noble Offset Printers, Inc. Back panel: 37 titles, Gnome Press address given as P. O. Box 161 Hicksville, N.Y.
+FIRST EDITION and Manufactured in the U.S.A. by Noble Offset Printers, Inc. Back panel: 37 titles, Gnome Press address given as P. O. Box 161 Hicksville, N.Y.

 True first edition